yskhypo/singaporela/README.md

 Jewel, the airport -- theres a netting playground on the roof. also the dome is cool. also there's quite a bit of nice food there.
 Sentosa -- Luge (fun, bumper car race type thing), Siloso beach or any beach there.
 Take a cable car to Sentosa.
-East coast -- roller blading if you want. its also a beach and stuff.
-Botanic gardens -- nature.
+East coast -- roller blading if you want. its also a beach and stuff.  cycling Botanic gardens -- nature.
 Funan mall -- cool tech mall.
 Ion orchard -- shopping and stuff.
 Bugis street -- hanging out, cheap stuff.
 Timbre+ -- good night time hangout -- there's a band and food and stuff.
+Haji Lane / Arab Street / Kampong Glam
+Clarke Quay
+Little India / Chinatown
+Fort Canning Park

 ## Food
 - Prive at Chijmes -- they have outdoor sitting, nice ambience.